Jury finds Cypriot Polly Peck tycoon guilty of theft

 STELLAR RISE

-During the seven-month trial, prosecutors presented evidence Nadir had stolen 34 million pounds from Polly Peck to enrich himself and his friends and associates.
+During the seven-month trial, prosecutors presented evidence Nadir had stolen 34 million pounds ($53.39 million) from Polly Peck to enrich himself and his friends and associates.

 Philip Shears, prosecuting, said Nadir had transferred millions of pounds abroad through a complicated network of companies and banks.
 He had used some of the money to buy antiques, pay off debts and to prop up the price of Polly Peck shares, he said.